Discover your opportunity to ensure a level playing field for all.

 If you are taking the the class online, once the online exam has been graded, you will receive an email with the application to fill out and return.

 All officials are required to submit to a United States Olympic Committee (USOC) mandated background check, which is valid for two years.
 The average cost for the check, which is based on your location, is $23.
 Unfortunately, USA Cycling is not able to take other company’s background check, including those of government entities.
 The link to the background check may be found here.

 The USOC also mandates that officials take a free SafeSport seminar, which also includes a short exam.
 This qualification is also valid for 1 year and a short, annual refresher course each year thereafter.
 A FAQ of SafeSport may be found here, and for first time users, a link to the class is available here.
 Those who have completed SafeSport previously, should go directly to SafeSport.org.

 Motorefs receive additional training through a one-day in person or live online seminar.
 Classes are taught periodically and are listed on the same clinic page as the basic Cat.
 C class.
 To become a Motoref, you must successfully complete the class and have a valid motorcycle operator's license/endorsement.

 After successfully completing the separate Motor C class, Motorefs also need to complete a Motor Vehicle Record Check (MVR).
 This is valid for two years and the cost is $8.80 For information on how to submit, click this link.

-If you have any issues or questions with the above please feel free to contact Stephanie Sexton at firstname.lastname@example.org
+If you have any issues or questions with the above please feel free to contact our Technical Department at firstname.lastname@example.org